from collections.abc import Iterable

 var = hdul[f"VAR_{idx}"].data.astype(np.single)

 # Allow the mask to be optional.
-Use an empty mask if none is present.
+Apply the mask if it is present

 if f"MSK_{idx}" in hdul: